Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

   - Leverage existing ascending and descending runs in the input.
 - **Binary-size**: Relatively small binary-size for types like `u64` and `String`. i-cache is a shared resource and the program will likely do more than just sort.
 - **Compile-time**: At least as fast to compile as the current `slice::sort` if hardware-parallelism is available and not much worse if not.
 Both debug and release configurations.
-- **N / 2 auxiliary memory**: Heap usage should be limited to N / 2, and explicit stack usage should be limited to a couple kB.
+- **N / 2 auxiliary memory**: Heap usage should be limited to N / 2, and explicit stack usage should be limited to a less than ten kB.
-- **Debug performance**: Performance of un-optimized binaries should not be much worse than the current `slice::sort`.
+- **Debug performance**: Performance of un-optimized binaries may only be slightly worse than the current `slice::sort`.

 ## Design non-goals

 - **Fastest non-generic integer sort**: The stated design goals are incompatible with this goal.
 Generally the existing advice that `slice::sort_unstable` is faster for integers, unless they contain long already sorted parts, still holds with [ipnsort](https://github.com/Voultapher/sort-research-rs/tree/main/ipnsort).
-In addition, once the sort implementation has a run-time of multiple milliseconds or more, using multithreading becomes beneficial, which is out of the scope of `slice::sort_unstable`.
+In addition, once the sort implementation has a run-time of multiple milliseconds or more, using multithreading becomes beneficial, which is out of the scope of `slice::sort`.
 - **Tiny binary-size**: Implementation complexity and binary-size are related, for projects that care about binary-size and or compile-time above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.
 - **Varied compilers**: Only rustc using LLVM was tested and designed for.